ivankovic/homepage/content/marko/blog/en/2021/smart-home-intro.md

 ---
-date: 2021-07-24T20:45:59+01:00
+date: 2021-07-23T20:45:59+01:00
-draft: true
 title: "Smart Home Intro"
-description: "Transforming a Central European house into a Smart Home - introduction"
+description: "Transforming a Central European house into a Smart Home."
 tags:
-  - smart home
+  - automation
-series:
+series: []
 type: "blog"
 ---

 # Introduction

 This series of blog posts is my laboratory notebook as I try, and hopefully